Vydehi Institute of Medical Sciences and Research Centre: History

 The Vydehi Institute of Medical Sciences & Research Centre (VIMS&RC) and its 1600 bedded multi-specialty hospital is set up in a unitary campus founded by Dr. D. K. Audikesavulu in 2000.

 It is a Private Unaided Institution.
 The Institution is located at Nallurahalli, Whitefield, Bangalore in the State of Karnataka.

 The Institution is recognized by National Medical Commission and erstwhile Medical Council of India and Department of Health & Family Welfare Services, Government of India, New Delhi and affiliated to Rajiv Gandhi University of Health Sciences, Karnataka.

 Academics

-Vydehi Institute of Medical Sciences & Research Centre offers 250 seats annually for the MBBS undergraduate course, 138 for postgraduate (MD/MS) courses, 25 for Super Speciality (DM/M.Ch) courses, 2 for the Super Speciality Fellowship, and 5 for the Ph.D program.
+Vydehi Institute of Medical Sciences & Research Centre offers 250 seats annually for the MBBS undergraduate course, 190 seats for postgraduate (MD/MS) courses, 25 seats for Super Speciality (DM/M.Ch) courses, 06 seats for the Super Speciality Fellowship, and 02 seats for each Ph.D Course.
 The curriculum integrates modern technology and innovative research in real-world scenarios to enhance the quality of medical education.